 56% of Pennsylvanians polled said that ACA made no difference in their lives.

-75% disapprove of Congress’ handling of health care (as opposed to the President’s handling).
+75% disapprove of Congress’ handling of health care (as opposed to President Obama’s handling).

 45% view obesity as a public health issue (increased from 38% in an earlier poll).